jeroenrinzema/BECM/README.md

 <div class="becm-button"><i class="becm-button_icon"></i> Submit</div>
 ```

-## Block Modifier
+## Modifier

-A block modifier modifies a block and some or all of it's child elements.
-A block modifier should modify more then one element.
+A modifier modifies a block and it's elements.
+A modifier should always modify more then one element.
-If you want to create a modifier that modifies only one element, use a [chained modifier](#chainedmodifiers).
+If you want to create a modifier that modifies only the given element, use a [chained modifier](#chainedmodifiers).

 Below is a example of the modifier `-large` that changes the `font-size` from `18px` to `24px` of the `becm-button`.
 I also included the generated CSS.